Sen. Steve Daines, State Dept facilitate last-minute escapes for citizens trapped abroad amid coronavirus pandemic

 WATCH BELOW: VIDEO FROM STURGEON'S FLIGHT HOME

 That's when Sturgeon said his father "decided to try to get a hold of Steve Daines directly."
+Afterward, Sturgeon said, things moved quickly.

-At that point, Sturgeon said, things moved quickly.
 Daines' office contacted the State Department to charter a flight for Americans when commercial flights were canceled.
 Once that was approved, Daines made the request to reserve a seat for Isaac.

-"I'm sure all the pressure helped a lot," Sturgeon said, referring to the outreach froom Daines' office.
+"I'm sure all the pressure helped a lot," Sturgeon said, referring to the senator's outreach.

-After Daines' outreach, the embassy "emailed me and said get to the airport between 12:30 to 5:30, flights werre leaving; go to front counter and show them your passport and they'll assign you a seat on one of those airplanes," Sturgeon said.
+Ahead of the flight, the U.S. embassy "emailed me and said get to the airport between 12:30 to 5:30, flights were leaving; go to front counter and show them your passport and they'll assign you a seat on one of those airplanes," Sturgeon said.

 WILL CORONAVIRUS STIMULUS BILL BE DELAYED?